Tuesday, October 21, 2008

 To shir a new garment, first you would test your fabric by measuring a small piece, shirring it, then using your steam iron to shrink the shirring.
 Then remeasure the piece to determine how much shirring will shrink the material.
 (Similar to tight gathering.)
 For example, does it lessen the length by half? then you need to double the fabric width for that section.

 Then place your bobbin in your machine as normal.
 Us a slightly longer stitch (I like to use 3.0) on your machine.
 I do not adjust the tension on my machine, though you can play with this adjustment if you are using a decorative thread on top.
-(I used just different colored threads for this project.)

 When shirring on a new project, shir prior to sewing side seams or bindings.
 This way, the end strings will be caught in the seam.
 I try to use even numbers of rows whenever possible- then tie the ends together in a knot.
 In this case, rather than rip out the bindings on the arms, I tacked the beginning stitches, then trimmed close to the tacking when I was done.
 This was done using the tacking button on my machine.